abondar24/CrackingInterview/README.md

 - rotateMatrix - Rotate matrix by 90 degrees clockwise
 - zeroMatrix - If element [i][j] of matrix is zero - entire row and column must be zero If element [i][j] of matrix is zero - entire row and column must be zero
-- removeDuplicates - calc length of array with no duplicates(L) and return no-duplicates from 0 to L
+- removeDuplicates - calc length of array(L) with no duplicates and return no-duplicates from 0 to L
+- removeValue - calc length of array(L) with no value(V) and return array with no value from 0 to L

 ##  List